Lathithab/Mzanzi-Wethu/README.md

 The web app also allows citizens to report issues — with a focus on infrastructure problems occurring in their communities.

+## 🙌 Contributions
+This started as a team hackathon project.

+I developed the PHP backend and implemented the login and authentication system.

+Thank you to Keabetswe Ashleigh Meela for the frontend development

+Thank you to Sithokomele Nxumulo for the database set-up and development

+ The ongoing improvements are being developed independently by me.

 ## 🏆 About the Hackathon
 This project was created during the **GirlCode Hackathon 2024** (Cape Town) and won **3rd place**.